martinfrances107/rust_d3_geo/README.md

 AlbersUSA is unlike the other projections.
 Alaska and Hawaii are rendered as insets.
-As can be see in the code a Multidrain must be used to gather the three projections.
+As can be see in the code a Multidrain must be used to gather the three projections.(Scale of 1:10M)
 <br/>
 <br/>
 </td>